Nerushino Minoware Matcha Bowl

 Product Description

 Experience the serene ritual of tea preparation with the Nerushino Matcha Bowl, a beautifully handcrafted piece that invites tranquility into your daily routine.
-Each bowl is adorned with the distinctive Nezushino glaze, showcasing a stunning blend of colors that change with the light, creating a unique visual experience with every use.
-As you hold this bowl, feel the gentle curve and smooth ceramic finish that brings warmth and comfort to your hands.
+Each bowl is adorned with the distinctive Nezushino glaze, showcasing a unique color palette that shifts with the light, creating a visual experience with every use.
+Holding this bowl, you will appreciate its gentle curve and smooth ceramic finish that provides warmth and comfort to your hands.

 Artisan Craftsmanship

-Derived from the rich tradition of Mino ware, this matcha bowl is meticulously crafted in Japan, where skilled artisans pour their heart and soul into every piece.
-The bowl measures 4.9 inches (φ12.5 cm) in diameter and stands 3.3 inches (H8.4 cm) tall, making it the perfect size for preparing and enjoying your favorite matcha.
-The bowl comes nestled in an elegant ceramic box measuring 6.0 x 6.0 x 3.4 inches, making it an ideal gift for tea lovers or a delightful addition to your home decor.
+Originating from the Mino region of Japan, this matcha bowl reflects the deep heritage of Japanese pottery.
+It measures 4.9 inches (φ12.5 cm) in diameter and stands 3.3 inches (H8.4 cm) tall, providing ample space to prepare and enjoy your matcha.
+Nestled in a sturdy ceramic box measuring 6.0 x 6.0 x 3.4 inches, it makes an exceptional gift for tea lovers or a delightful addition to your home decor.
+Each bowl is lovingly created, resulting in variations that enhance its appeal.

-The Nerushino Matcha Bowl not only serves as a functional piece for your matcha ceremonies but also enhances your living space with its minimalist aesthetic.
-The subtle artistry of the Nezushino glaze complements both traditional and contemporary settings, allowing it to shine on your table or shelf.
-Each bowl tells its own story, with slight variations in color and texture that make it truly one-of-a-kind.
+The Nerushino Matcha Bowl is perfect for matcha ceremonies and adds a minimalist aesthetic to your living space.
+The artistry of the Nezushino glaze enhances any setting, allowing it to stand out on your table or shelf.
+Each bowl tells its own story, thanks to the unique variations in color and texture that make it truly one-of-a-kind.

 Everyday Elegance